 For over 50 years Workplace Support has been looking out for the wellbeing of employees across Aotearoa New Zealand.
-Our mission to work in this way first started in 1965 when Owen Kitchingman, a local pastor, realised there was a need for support and provided chaplaincy for the men working on the Manapouri dam (power project).
+Our mission to work in this way first started in 1965 when Owen Kitchingman, a reverend from a local church, realised there was a need for support and provided chaplaincy for the men working on the Manapouri dam (power project).
 He recognised with growing concern that this group (numbering hundreds) of workers were isolated away from home for long periods of time and were not able to access the same levels of support available to them if they were still with their families and communities at home.

 From here, an early version of our On-Site model was created.
 What Owen knew then was, that being with the team on location and being present with the workers enabled him to understand and acknowledge their challenges far better.
 From this position he was able to use his skill and experience to make a positive difference to their wellbeing.